iliasslasri/MVA_2026_SNLP/projects.md

 4. [**BERT Has Uncommon Sense: Similarity Ranking for Word Sense BERTology (Gessler and Schneider, 2021)**](https://aclanthology.org/2021.blackboxnlp-1.43/)
    - Project supervisor: Aina - aina.gari-soler@inria.fr
+   - Abstract: An important question concerning contextualized word embedding (CWE) models like BERT is how well they can represent different word senses, especially those in the long tail of uncommon senses.
+Rather than build a WSD system as in previous work, we investigate contextualized embedding neighborhoods directly, formulating a query-by-example nearest neighbor retrieval task and examining ranking performance for words and senses in different frequency bands.
+In an evaluation on two English sense-annotated corpora, we find that several popular CWE models all outperform a random baseline even for proportionally rare senses, without explicit sense supervision.
+However, performance varies considerably even among models with similar architectures and pretraining regimes, with especially large differences for rare word senses, revealing that CWE models are not all created equal when it comes to approximating word senses in their native representations.
-   - Abstract: Words often have multiple meanings, and some are used more frequently than others (e.g., the noun duck typically refers to an animal but it is also a cricket term).
+   - Project description: Words often have multiple meanings, and some are used more frequently than others (e.g., the noun duck typically refers to an animal but it is also a cricket term).
 This paper introduces a simple method to investigate how well the BERT model captures less common word meanings.
    - Code: [https://github.com/lgessler/bert-has-uncommon-sense/tree/master](https://github.com/lgessler/bert-has-uncommon-sense/tree/master)

 ---